CAshutosh/CICD-Java-Maven-Project/README.md

-SERVICES
-DOCUMENTS
-Untitled Document.md
-PREVIEW AS
-EXPORT AS
-SAVE TO
-IMPORT FROM
-DOCUMENT NAME
-Untitled Document.md
-MARKDOWNPREVIEWToggle Mode

 <p class="has-line-data" data-line-start="0" data-line-end="1">DevOps CICD Project</p>
 <p class="has-line-data" data-line-start="2" data-line-end="3">In this DevOps CICD project I have created end to end pipeline for deploying the build artifacts to the two different servers which is Tomcat Server and Docker container.</p>
 <p class="has-line-data" data-line-start="4" data-line-end="10">Let’s understand the complete end to end flow -<br>